rekle/rust_notes/README.md

 * [Faster Than Lime]https://fasterthanli.me_ - Blog with many articles on learning Rust
 * [No Boilerplate Discord](https://noboilerplate.org/discord)
 * [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book/index.html)
+* [Advent of Code](https://adventofcode.com/) - A series of programming exercises.
+It's not Rust specific but can be used for any language.

 ### Using